Conflict is one of those words most people have an instant recoil reaction to which often we avoid at all costs.

 Firstly lets clarify the concept.
 Im not talking about the arguments that go no where and get bogged down in stonewalling or defensiveness .
 Or the passive aggressive round and round of blame with no resolution .

-Im talking about creative conflict (no its not just a made up thing) it is an approach to relating which values differences and sees obstacles as a way to growth.
+Im talking about creative conflict (no its not just a made up thing) it is a way of communicating which values differences and sees obstacles as a way to growth.
 This can be at work with friends ,family or loved ones.
 It can even be about how you relate to yourself!